Community

 What TikTok creators can do

-If you want to make brand deals one of your income streams for 2023, you will need to step up your content creation game.
+If you want to make brand deals one of your income streams in 2023, you will need to step up your content creation game.
 Though marketers will be spending on TikTok, due to the current economic climate, they will also be more selective when choosing creators to partner with.

 According to Bradley Hoos, CEO of influencer marketing agency The Outloud Group, marketers will prefer “creators that have a track record of performing for brands targeting similar customer demographics.”
 This is to ensure that their ad spending is “delivering high efficiency.”